 Despite the different names, National Insurance broadly functions as a second form of income tax.
 It is deducted from all employees who earn over £113 a week (known as the lower earnings limit).
 These limits are generally raised slightly every year to keep up with growing wages.

 Income tax works in a similar way, although there are multiple bands of tax.
 Very high earners will end up paying 45% tax on all of their income over £150,000.
 They will also lose the personal allowance that reduces the amount of tax paid by low and medium earners.
 The system is generally complex and it’s important to get advice from a qualified professional before you start up.
 HMRC (HM Revenue & Customs) is not known for being forgiving in situations where people have made mistakes.

 The other main deduction that you will have to take into account is student loans.
 If your employees have taken on student finance, then you’re obliged to pay 9% of their salary over a certain threshold to the Student Loans Company.
 Again, this is a legal obligation and a mistake could cause serious problems for you and your employee.

 You’re also required to pay a certain amount of your employee’s wages into a pension scheme and also make your own employer’s contribution.
 The amount that both you and your employee have to contribute is scheduled to go up over the coming years.

 It’s well worth making sure that you’re across your obligations before starting up in the UK.
 A little time taken can save enormous problems at a later date.
-Goodwille are experts on the legal and financial obligations when setting up in the UK, and we are here to help your through the maze.
-Contact one of our team members for advice.
+Goodwille are experts on the legal and financial obligations when setting up in the UK, as well all your obligations as an employer.
+Read more about our services or contact us for advice and support, we are here to help you!